zgiannuzzi/HHA504_assignment_nosql_dbs/README.md

   - Auto configured the database
   - Added keys to the data base
 - General thoughts
-  - Similar to mongo DB
+  - Similar to mongo DB with easy to use GUI
+  - Good links to documentation
+  - Also can easily find what functions you need to use
+  - Still need some more practice as this is first time with non relational database

+- All and all the 3 tools used are pretty new user friendly and provide good documentation to learn.